esperando370/vramirezc_website/index.md

 ![Translate_your_work](./Translate your work postal (1).jpg)

-For past research interests, check on my [curriculum](./curriculum.md).
+For complete research interests, check on my [curriculum](./curriculum.md).

 ### Contact
 email: vramirezc [at] berkeley [dot] edu